-There are two kinds of people: those who like the sea and those who don’t.
-Those who like it feel a variety of inexplicable emotions about it.
-Sea is rough and scary.
-But, it also is calm, loving, and very deep.
-The blues of the sea have the magic to make one pause, think, and dissolve.
-Given our love for the waters and the creatures that it hides within, it was a dream to dive into the deep blue ocean.
-Earlier this year, we managed to get an Open Water Diving Certification at Fulidhoo Dive Centre in Maldives that allows people to dive for leisure to a maximum depth of 18 metres.
+There’s no denying that we love waters and the creatures that it hides within.
+It was a dream to dive into the deep blue ocean.
+Earlier this year, we managed to get an Open Water Scuba Diving Certification in Maldives that allows people to dive for leisure to a maximum depth of 18 metres.
 There’s a lot of information available online about the course, training schools, and more.
 BUT!
 There’s a lot of misinformation and confusion too.

 Ideally, an expert diver should be writing a post such as this.
 But, most expert divers are way past the beginning phase and by then struggles are different.
 So, here’s a beginner’s perspective to help you sail through the training.